johanwestling/paf-frontend-exercise/README.md

 Leverage HTML to introduce meaning to the various elements of the design and CSS to produce the layout provided.

-You are allowed to make adjustments to the layout if needed to support the minimum required screen widths ranging between 320-1920px.
+You are allowed to make adjustments to the layout if needed to support the minimum required screen widths starting from 320-1920 px.

 <br id="file-structure">